 Maximum Number of Participants

-Backpacking, rock climbing, sea kayaking, whitewater kayaking, canoeing, and caving.
+Backpacking, canoeing, caving, rock climbing, sea kayaking, or whitewater kayaking.

-Each group will be in a different location based on their assigned activity.
-Some of these locations include Shenandoah National Park in Virginia, Hidden Rocks State Park in West Virginia, and the Adirondacks in New York.
+Each group will be in a different location based on their assigned activity, including national and state parks in Pennsylvania, West Virginia, Virginia, and Maryland.